What’s in the stimulus bill? A guide to where the $1.9 trillion is going - The Boston Globe

-The mammoth bill approved by the Senate on Saturday would provide direct payments to Americans, extend jobless benefits, and provide a huge financial infusion to states and local governments as well as to schools to help them reopen.
-It provides funding for coronavirus testing and vaccine distribution.
-And it amounts to an ambitious antipoverty program, offering significant benefits for low-income people.
+The mammoth bill approved by the Senate on Saturday would provide direct payments to Americans, extend jobless benefits and provide a huge financial infusion to states and local governments as well as to schools to help them reopen.
+It provides funding for priorities like coronavirus testing and vaccine distribution.
+And it amounts to an ambitious anti-poverty program, offering significant benefits for low-income people.

 Here is a guide to what is included in the plan, which is scheduled to go before the House for final approval Tuesday and then would head to Biden for his signature.